OpenEvalProject/evals/manuscripts/elife-72861/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/72861/elife-72861-fig3-v1.jpg)

-**Figure 3.:** Daphnia exposed to Ordospora and controls that were exposed to a placebo.Daphnia exposed to the parasite (dotted lines and filled symbols) produce less offspring than control individuals (solid lines and open symbols).
+**Figure 3.:** Daphnia exposed to the parasite (dotted lines and filled symbols) produce less offspring than control individuals (solid lines and open symbols).
 Lines are the fitted Beta Functions for the different temperature regimes (constant temperature regime in blue, the diurnally fluctuating regime in yellow, and the heatwave in red).
-95% confidence intervals of maximum reproductive output (F) are shown to the right, and the temperature of this optimum (mTopt) is shown above the x-axis.
+95% confidence intervals of maximum reproductive output (Fm) are shown to the right, and the temperature of this optimum (Topt) is shown above the x-axis.
 Significant differences in parameter estimates of the Beta Function are highlighted with an asterisk.
 Estimates for minimum and maximum temperatures are not displayed as we used restrictive priors.
 Error bars on data points indicate standard error.
 Beta Function parameter estimates displayed in this figure can be found in Supplementary file 4.

 ## Discussion